Monkeystation/photanol-com/src/pages/index.md

         the learnings from the smaller scale demo set-up while embracing engineering insights from industries like agriculture, water treatment plants and others.
-Methodology that will enable Photanol to compete extremely favorably with non-renewable chemicals.
+Methodology that will enable Photanol to compete extremely favourably with non-renewable chemicals.
 Proving that sustainability isn’t second place to economic profit."
       icon: /img/roadmap_scale_commercial_plant.png
       image: /img/9-scale-up-to-commercial-plant.jpg